NickBernhoft/cfwinddns/README.md

 this is the email your cloudflare account is made with

 ### `api_token`
-This is an API tokan generated that has access to the site you would like to have the ddns apply to.
+This is an API token generated that has access to the site you would like to have the ddns apply to.
 You can generate one

 My Profile -> API Tokens -> API Tokens (Create Token) -> Edit zone DNS (use template)